ttegt/DataProducts/pitch.md

 Shiny M&Ms
 ========================================================
 author: Tom Tegtmeyer
-date: Wed May 18 12:02:37 2016
+date: Sun May 22 13:17:24 2016

 Introduction
 ========================================================

 A common introductory statistics class experiment involves using the color distribution of Milk Chocolate M&Ms candies to demonstrate the $\chi^2$ goodness-of-fit test.
+A distribution of 24% blue, 13% brown, 16% green, 20% orange, 13% red, and 14% yellow M&Ms is assumed.
+If the observed color frequencies are far away from the expected frequencies, the $\chi^2$ value will be high.
+If the value is too high, this is evidence that the assumed distribution is wrong.

 With this Shiny app, the user just inputs the M&M color sample frequencies and selects a level of significance for the goodness-of-fit test.
 The app will perform the necessary calculations and state the conclusion of the test.
-(A distribution of 24% blue, 13% brown, 16% green, 20% orange, 13% red, and 14% yellow M&Ms is assumed.)

 Using the App
 ========================================================

 The user inputs the following:

-- The frequency for each color.
+- The observed frequency for each color.
 - The level of significance for the $\chi^2$ goodness-of-fit test.

 The app produces the following: